taochen/mmo-fse-2021/README.md

 This repository contains the data and code for the following paper:

 > Tao Chen and Miqing Li.
 2021.
 Multi-Objectivizing Software Configuration Tuning.
 In Proceedings of The 29th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2021).
 ACM, 13 pages.
+DOI: 10.1145/3468264.3468555

 ## Introduction